<?xml version="1.0" encoding="UTF-8"?>

 &lt;span&gt;&#xD;

-Use organic fertilizers: Opt for organic fertilizers, which are made from natural materials and break down more slowly in the environment, rather than synthetic fertilizers, which can release excess nutrients and harm water quality.
+, which are made from natural materials and break down more slowly in the environment, rather than synthetic fertilizers, which can release excess nutrients and harm water quality.

 &#xD;